blue-prism/Utility---MathNET---Special-Functions-/README.md

 The gamma function is an extension of the factorial function to complex numbers.
 The gamma function is defined for all complex numbers except negative integers.

 #### Input:
-Name 	Description 	Data Type
+Name| 	Description| 	Data Type
 |---|-----------|---------|
-zParameterValue 	The input value to apply to the gamma function .
-Text
+zParameterValue| 	The input value to apply to the gamma function|	Number
 #### Output:
 Name |	Description |	Data Type
 |---|-----------|---------|